linode/docs/docs/applications/containers/how-to-install-openvz-on-debian-9.md

         KPackage="linux-image-openvz-$(dpkg --print-architecture)"
         sudo apt --allow-unauthenticated --install-recommends install $KPackage vzdump ploop initramfs-tools dirmngr

 2. The installation should create a new directory, `/vz`.
-If this directory does not exist after the installation, create a symbolic link using the command below.
+If this directory does not exist after the installation, create a symbolic link using the command below:

         ln -s /var/lib/vz/ /vz